arung-northwestern/mofid-cygwin/README.md

 'cat': '0',
 'cifname': 'P1-IRMOF-1'}
 ```
-This confirms that the MOFid package is correctly installed and working..
+This confirms that the MOFid package is correctly installed and working.

 ## 📚 Original README